mozilla/data-docs/src/meta/contributing.md

 Any web links should be valid.
 A dead link might not be your fault, but you will earn a lot of good karma by fixing a dead link!

 The [markdown-link-check](https://www.npmjs.com/package/markdown-link-check) package checks links as part of the build process.
 Note that dead links do not fail the build: links often go dead for all sorts of reasons, and making it a required check constantly caused otherwise-fine pull requests to appear broken.
-Still, you should check the status of this check yourself when submitting a pull request: you can do this by looking at the travis status after submitting it.
+Still, you should check the status of this check yourself when submitting a pull request: you can do this by looking at the Travis CI status after submitting it.

 To run link checking locally, run the installation steps [described for spell checking](#spell-checking) if you haven't already, then run the `scripts/link_check.sh` script.